Canned Tomatoes Recipe

 Filling your Jars:

-Divide your sliced bell pepper, peppercorns, dill, bay and horseradish leaves (if using), among six 1/2 gallon jars.
+Wash and prep all vegetables.
+Divide your sliced bell pepper, peppercorns, dill, bay leaves, garlic and horseradish leaves (if using), among six quart-sized jars.

 Add tomatoes and pack them in as tightly as you can without squishing them.
-Pour boiling hot syrup over your tomatoes.
+Pour boiling hot brine over your tomatoes.

-Screw the lids on enough to keep the seal in place but don't over-tighten them since air bubbles need to be able to escape and place in the oven at 350˚F for 15 min.
-Carefully remove from oven (don't tighten the lid more or you might disturb the seal that has formed), flip upside down and let cool to room temperature.
+Screw the lids on enough to keep the seal in place but don't over-tighten them since air bubbles need to be able to escape.